 As we begin consideration of the external evidence, the obvious starting point is with Irenaeus, Bishop of Lyons.
-Irenaeus is consideration for several reasons.
+Irenaeus is considered to be the most important witness and deserves initial consideration for several reasons.
 First, he speaks directly (it seems) to the issue at hand.
-Guthrie writes that Irenaeus "is quite specific that the Apocalypse 'was seen no such long time ago, but almost in our own generation, at the end of the reign of Domitian.'"1 Second, he is an indisputably important church father whose very stature demands his hearing.
+Guthrie writes that Irenaeus "is quite specific that the Apocalypse 'was seen no such long time ago, but almost in our own generation, at the end of the reign of Domitian.'"
+Second, he is an indisputably important church father whose very stature demands his hearing.
 Irenaeus's dates are A.D.
 130-202.
 Third, he wrote the very work in question around A.D.
-180 to 190,2 just a little over a century after the destruction of the Temple (the era significant to early date advocacy) and almost a century after Domitian's reign (the era significant to late date advocacy).
-As Henderson observes, Irenaeus is "the earliest extant authority" designating a date for the writing of Revelation.3 Fourth, he claims to have known Polycarp,4 who in turn
+180 to 190, just a little over a century after the destruction of the Temple (the era significant to early date advocacy) and almost a century after Domitian's reign (the era significant to late date advocacy).
+As Henderson observes, Irenaeus is "the earliest extant authority" designating a date for the writing of Revelation.
+Fourth, he claims to have known Polycarp, who in turn